Buffer Fragmentation, Retained Views, and External Memory

 Memory Fragmentation

-The failure begins below the JavaScript object.
+The problem starts below the JavaScript object.

 Virtual vs. Physical Memory